dbucher1234/AI_molecular_generator/README.md

 2. **Focusing on Antihistamines**
    Next, we fine-tune (transfer-learn) that prior using our custom `all_antihistamines.smi` dataset— extracted from PubChem.
 This biases the model toward the scaffolds, functional groups, and chemotypes characteristic of antihistamines.

-3. **Balancing Novelty vs. Familiarity**
-   We don’t want to lose all the broad-chemistry knowledge, nor merely memorize known antihistamines.
-   - Similarity-pair filtering enforces that, during training, generated molecules stay within a Tanimoto window (e.g. 0.7–1.0) of our antihistamine set.
-   - This encourages the model to explore **close analogues** of antihistamines, while the underlying prior still “remembers” general drug-like rules.

-4. **Saving a New Specialized Prior**
+3. **Saving a New Specialized Prior**
    The result is `my_project.prior`—a model that speaks both “general drug-design” (from the original prior) and “antihistamine” (from our fine-tuning).
-   You can now use it to sample entirely new, related scaffolds that retain key H₁-blocker motifs but may improve properties (e.g. polarity, hERG liability).
+   You can now use it to sample entirely new, related scaffolds that retain key H₁-blocker motifs but may improve properties (e.g. polarity).

 ```bash
 cd STEP1_pretrain_and_transfer_learning